param108/MazeRunner/README.md

 ### Whats next ?

 The idea is to generate more mazes and lesson plans.
 The available lessons so far are
-1. lesson1
+1. lesson 1
-Simple use of loops to count out steps.
+Simple use of commands and importance of sequence in commands.

+2. lesson 2: loops
 I told my daughter about simple range based for loops and she decided how many steps are required.
 The file `first.py` is her solution to the first problem.